 Doing Business In: Mexico

-Among the sectors that are likely to represent some interesting business opportunities for local and foreign investors, we highlight the following: manufacturing and exports, long-term infrastructure, restructurings and insolvency, banking, and finance (including fintech), and consumer goods and retail.
-Specifically, we believe that the technology sector, including fintech, is likely to remain particularly active, and will continue to create a waterfall effect in transactions in Mexico and worldwide.
+Despite challenges, there are several sectors likely to represent some interesting business opportunities for local and foreign investors, such as manufacturing and exports, long-term infrastructure, restructurings and insolvency, banking and finance, cannabis, and consumer goods and retail.